Back to top

 Bachelor of science

-The principal distinctions between the BA and BS programs are enrollment in faculty supervised research and additional required neuroscience courses.
+The principal distinctions between the BA and BS programs are enrollment in faculty-supervised research or scholarly research and additional required neuroscience courses.

 Receiving the BS degree requires: